App-vNext/Polly/README.md

 ## Resources

+- [Extensibility](docs/v7/extensibility.md): Learn how you can extend Polly with new policies.
 - [Polly-Contrib](docs/polly-contrib.md): Learn how you can contribute to and enhance the Polly ecosystem.
 - [Simmy](docs/simmy.md): Understand chaos engineering through the use of Polly.
 - [3rd Party Libraries and Contributions](docs/libraries-and-contributions.md): Discover the libraries that Polly relies on and the contributors who help improve it.